1

 5

 • \$\begingroup\$ I was planning on using WebRTC, and my game is going to be aimed at Google Chrome, and I'll try to get Firefox working as well, if it isn't too inconvenient. @Philipp Thanks for your help.
-Your key idea is going to save me a lot time, and make things a whole lot easier. \$\endgroup\$ Nov 5, 2015 at 15:30
+Your key idea is going to save me a lot time, and make things a whole lot easier. \$\endgroup\$ Commented Nov 5, 2015 at 15:30

 • \$\begingroup\$ Unless I hash the changes and verify it with the server.
-Would that work? \$\endgroup\$ Nov 5, 2015 at 18:34
+Would that work? \$\endgroup\$ Commented Nov 5, 2015 at 18:34

 • \$\begingroup\$ @GrantDavis You certainly don't want clients to be able to change the world without the servers permission.
 That means the authoritative world state would always originate from the server.
 When the server sends an incremental update of the world state, it can also submit the signature of the new world state. \$\endgroup\$